 If you disabled the auto-rotate, the Auto-rotate text should change to Portrait.
 In this case, tap the text (not the button) of Portrait.

-Please note, the landscape mode of Galaxy S10 Home screen works even you turn off the … Read the rest
+Please note, the landscape mode for the Home … Read the rest

-The post How to use the landscape mode for Home screen and lock screen on Galaxy S10? appeared first on Galaxy S10 Guides.
+The post How to use Galaxy S10 home screen landscape mode for Home screen and lock screen? appeared first on Galaxy S10 Guides.

 Enjoy your Galaxy S10, S10+, S10e, and S10 5G!